 Your first option is to plant the corn crop by June 5, the final plant date for corn (or June 20 for soybeans).
 Up until the final plant date, you are eligible for your full guarantee at the level you have selected.
 For example, 80% coverage x 170 bu/ac APH x $4.00 = $544/acre.
-If you elect to plant corn after June 5, you will incur a 1% reduction in your guarantee up through June 25, at which time you can choose not to insure your corn crop or you can insure for the same guarantee as your prevent plant amount.
+If you elect to plant corn after June 5, you will incur a 1% reduction in your guarantee up through June 25, at which time your corn will crop will become uninsurable.
 For example, if you plant corn on June 8, the guarantee formula (170 APH, 80% coverage) would be: 80% x 170 bu/ac x $4.00 x 97% = $528/acre.
 Planting dates need to be recorded, as these rules apply on field-by-field and acre-by-acre basis.

 Secondly, you can elect to switch your intended corn acres to soybean acres.
 You will not have the option to file a prevented plant claim (unless you arrive at June 20 unable to plant soybeans).
 You will be charged for the soybean insurance premium, not the corn premium.
 The decision tool referenced earlier will be helpful here as this is not an easy decision.
 June weather (local and regional), supply/demand economics, trade policy and input options increase the complexity.